beartype/beartype/README.rst

 That's all typed well, but everything above only applies to parameters and return values constrained to *singular* types.
-In practice, parameters and return values are often relaxed to any of *multiple* types referred to as **unions of types.** :superscript:`You can thank set theory for the jargon... unless you hate set theory.
+In practice, parameters and return values are often relaxed to any of *multiple* types referred to as **unions of types.** :sup:`You can thank set theory for the jargon... unless you hate set theory.
 Then it's just our fault.`

 Unions of types are trivially type-checked by annotating parameters and return values with tuples containing those types.
 Let's declare another beartyped